synap5e/swen-222-assignment-2/README.md

  - Assigned to: Maria
 4. Client-Server Architecture.
 Covers all setup and communication between the server and all clients.
  - Assigned to: James
 5. Data storage.
-Covers loading and saving of game world files in an XML format.
+Covers loading and saving of game world files in an Json format.
  - Assigned to: Shweta